 Despite the obvious set-backs and delays, the idea of free trade negotiations with Chile took an unexpected turn on August 10, 1999.
-On this day, Chile's Foreign Minister Juan

-Gabriel Valdes announced that Chile was prepared to start preliminary discussions on a bilateral FTA with the United States without fast-track negotiating authority in place.
+On this day, Chile's Foreign Minister Juan Gabriel Valdes announced that Chile was prepared to start preliminary discussions on a bilateral FTA with the United States without fast-track negotiating authority in place.
 The United States termed the proposal "constructive" and "positive" at the October 5-6, 1999 meeting of the U.S.-Chile Joint Commission on Trade in Investment in Santiago, Chile.
 And on November 29, 2000, President Clinton proposed that formal negotiations begin.
 Chile accepted and the negotiations formally commenced December 6-7, 2000 in Washington, D.C.

 The Bush Administration, which continued the negotiations during March 26-30, 2001 in Chile, had expected an agreement to be reached early this year.
-But negotiators said in a joint January 25, 2002 press release that they have scheduled two more rounds of meetings for March and April.
-Whether the negotiations can be completed in April remains to be seen.
+But negotiations bogged down until August 2002 when a bill renewing Presidential trade promotion authority became law.
+Now both sides are predicting the negotiations can be competed by year-end 2002.

-After ten negotiating rounds, a number of major agriculture and services issues remain unresolved.
-Differences on how to handle labor and environmental issues are likely to be significant.
+However, a number of significant issues still remain to be resolved, including agriculture and services issues.
+Differences on how to handle labor and environmental issues also need to be reconciled.
 In the area of services, U.S. industry hopes that Chile will agree to broad commitments in a number of sectors such as telecommunications so that other countries in later FTAA negotiations would have adhere to the same obligations.
 Chile, however, has resisted making the entire FTA a "model" for U.S. free trade expansion elsewhere in Latin America.
 Officials say they want the agreement to be more specific in dealing with the reality of U.S.-Chile trade.
+Simultaneously, some Chilean officials have also argued that a U.S.-Chile FTA will "bolster the chances of achieving the successful and timely completion of the Free Trade Area of the Americas."

 While the Chilean economy is relatively open, it still has a number of agricultural barriers.
 Chile uses a price band system that keeps the price of food imports level by applying a charge on top of its regular tariff.
+This mechanism is said to imped U.S. sales of wheat, sugar, and vegetable oils by boosting tariffs to achieve a minimum price.
+A WTO panel ruled on May 3, 2002 that the price band is a border measure similar to a variable import levy and a violation of WRO obligations.
 Chile's sanitary and phytosanitary measures do not recognize U.S. meat grading system nor allow unprocessed livestock plants not inspected by Chile's agriculture department to enter the country.
-And some U.S. industries, such as sugar and fruits and vegetables, want limits placed on Chile's access to the U.S. market.
+Some U.S. industries, such as sugar and fruits and vegetables, want limits placed on Chile's access to the U.S. market.
+The U.S. is also pushing Chile to repeal its law allowing repatriation of capital and opening parts of its privatized pension system to foreign competition.